For goodness sake, it’s not about saving electricity.

 #6 Bask in fun with family-friendly activities on Sunday

-Learn more about wildlife and nature the fun way by taking part as a parent-child duo in our first ever Panda Junior Quiz.
+Learn more about wildlife and nature the fun way by taking part as a parent-child duo in our first ever Panda Junior Trivia Challenge.
 Then face off other competitors to emerge as the winner!
 Remember to look out for our booth and subscribe to Panda Junior, Singapore’s first wildlife magazine for kids.

 #7 Learn what it means to truly lead a sustainable lifestyle

 Complete your festival experience with shopping booths, sustainable workshops and a fashion exhibit.
 Indulge in guilt-free shopping with eco-conscious lifestyle vendors: The Green Collective, Trove of Gaia, Banyan Tree Essentials.
 Through workshops by Love Nature 4K, Wah So Simple and Triple Eyelid, learn how easy it is to be a conscious citizen by going hands-on with soaps, beeswax wraps and carpentry (with recycled wood, of course).

 Fans of fashion and art will also delight in our interactive art piece by The Fashion Pulpit, learning how we can reduce negative impacts of fashion, socially and environmentally.

 Building a circular economy where waste materials are converted to valuable resource inputs is key.
 We work with local manufacturing facility Xcel Industrial Supplies and design company Triple Eyelid to create booths, workshop spaces and chill-out corners that can be further re-used for more events.
 To ensure a zero-waste festival, bring your own reusable items or rent them from Revolv and Shinpuru!
 Plus, we are addressing food waste with Citizen Farm who will be converting them to fertilisers after the event!